Kirkwall - Lerwick

 Ferry to Shetland Islands

-We offer a fast way to compare ferry tickets and costs across the world to make your choice smooth sailing.
-Check out our Special Offers page for discounts on select routes and operators.
-Remember to book early for the best prices and options!
+We offer a quick and easy way to compare ferry tickets and prices worldwide to help you find the best option.
+Check out our Special Offers page for discounts on selected routes and operators.
+Remember to book early for the best prices and availability!

 Yes, Direct Ferries offers a wide range of discounts all year around.
-When searching for ferries, senior discounts will be automatically applied if they are available.
+When searching for ferries, senior discounts will be applied automatically if they are available.
 Just select your age range from the passenger options.

 Students and graduates can get a 5% discount on ferry tickets.
-To take advantage of the discount, you need to register with, check out our partner Student Beans and confirm your student or graduate status.
+To take advantage of the discount, you need to register with our partner Student Beans and confirm your student or graduate status.
 You will then receive a discount code which can be entered during the payment process.

 Resident discounts are available on a variety of Spanish and Italian ferry routes.
 Just click on the "Residents" option when this is displayed.
 The discount is automatically applied to the price.
 Bear in mind that proof of registration or an identity card with the correct address must be shown at check-in.

-For more practical tips and travel inspiration when taking a car, campervan & caravan, visit our blog.
+For practical tips and for inspiration when travelling with a car, campervan or caravan, visit our blog.

 There are a few things to keep in mind when travelling with guide and assistance dogs.
-We also recommend contacting our customer service team or notifying the ferry company at the time of booking that you’ll be travelling with a guide dog or assistance dog.
+We recommend contacting our customer service team or notifying the ferry company at the time of booking that you’ll be travelling with a guide dog or assistance dog.

 You should also ensure that you have any necessary certificates and documentation with you, as you may be asked to present them when boarding or whilst you’re on board.

 Please note that even if pets aren’t allowed on board, different regulations may apply to passengers travelling with guide dogs and assistance dogs.
 You can check the specific rules on your preferred sailing with our customer service.
-For general information on travelling with assistant dogs and guide dogs, visit our Special Assistance Help page.
+For general information on travelling with assistance dogs and guide dogs, visit our Special Assistance Help page.

-To book your ferry tickets simply enter your departure and arrival ports and the date you’d like to travel to see all available options and prices.
+To book your ferry tickets and to see all available options and prices, simply enter your departure and arrival ports and the date you’d like to travel.
 You’ll also be able to view alternative routes and times, so you can find the best deal to suit you.

 Look out for early booking discounts or special ticket options such as upgrades or flexi-tickets that allow you to change or cancel your booking.
 To make your sailing as smooth as possible, make sure you enter all the required information correctly, such as number of passengers and vehicle specifications.